Practice Makes Perfect: Artemis II Astronauts Get Hands-On Opening Orion’s Hatch

 Story

-When it comes to space exploration, Lockheed Martin makes it as easy as pi, advancing space exploration and scientific discoveries.
+When it comes to space exploration, Lockheed Martin makes advancing space exploration and scientific discoveries easy as pi.